lethiwe-mwendwa/lethiwe-mwendwa/README.md

 ## Hello!! 😼😼😼
 My name is Lethiwe *(Le-ti-we)* and I'm a BSc Computer Science (Games Tech) student at [Nottingham Trent University](https://www.ntu.ac.uk/) .
-I like Animating, Maths, Physics Gaming and Programming.
+I like animation, maths, physics, writing and programming.
 Currently trying to learn as many technical skills as I can!

 <p align="center">